ahn6/CMPT361/README.md

 The DDA uses the y-intercept equation y = mx + b as its main calculation for plotting.
 There are 2 major cases with 2 sub cases each:

-1) __If slope is less than 1__, iterate on x while calculate and round up y in every iteration
+1) __If the slope is less than 1__, iterate on x while y is calculated and rounded up in every iteration

     a) If __dx > 0__, the endpoint x is greater than the initial point x0 so the y calculation can be done        while increasing x to the endpoint.
     ex: initial point (200,200), endpoint (300,250))